biolink/biolink-model/guidelines/understanding-the-model.md

 BiolinkML is a general purpose modeling language that follows object-oriented and ontological principles.
 The modeling language inherits features from the Web Ontology Language (OWL) and thus is capable of representing semantics in addition to the standard object-oriented hierarchy of a data model.

-Models are authored in YAML and using BiolinkML one can generate a variety of artifacts including JSON-Schema, OWL, RDF, Python data classes, Shape Expressions, and Markdown.
+Models are authored in YAML;  using BiolinkML one can generate a variety of artifacts including JSON-Schema, OWL, RDF, Python data classes, Shape Expressions, and Markdown.

 The modeling language provides the following idioms,
 - **Class definition**